stratumn/generators/README.md

-# generators
+# Generators
-A repository of generators which can be generated using `strat generate`
+A repository of generators which can generate projects using `strat generate`.